ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 19: June 20, Saturday
+**Today's Progress**: explore 0x ERC721 implementation, including ERC-721JSON metadata file (https://github.com/0xcert/ethereum-erc721)

+**Thoughts**: will be useful to understand differences in audited ERC721 implementations, and how they can have dynamic attributes

 ### Day 18: June 19, Friday
 **Today's Progress**: start CreateAircraft.sol and NFT considerations for FAA aircraft registry token, SafeMath